West Lothian Council

-West Lothian Council is the local authority for the council area of West Lothian in Scotland.
+West Lothian Council is the local government authority for West Lothian council area.

 History

-West Lothian District Council was created in 1975 as one of four districts within the Lothian region.
-The West Lothian district took its name from the historic county of West Lothian, which had covered a similar but not identical area.
-The Lothian region was abolished in 1996, when the four districts in the region, including West Lothian, became unitary council areas.
+West Lothian District Council

+Local government across Scotland was reorganised in 1975 under the Local Government (Scotland) Act 1973, which replaced the counties and burghs with a two-tier structure of upper-tier regions and lower-tier districts.
+West Lothian became a district within the Lothian region.
+Under that system, the authority was named West Lothian District Council.
+West Lothian district took its name from the historic county of West Lothian, which had covered a similar but not identical area.

+West Lothian Council

+Local government was reorganised again in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts created in 1975 and established 32 single-tier council areas across Scotland, one being West Lothian.

 Political control

+The council has been under no overall control since 2007, with a Labour leader since 2012.

-The first election to the West Lothian District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
+The first election to West Lothian District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
 Political control of the council since 1975 has been as follows: